hahoyer/factorio-mod-ingteb/README.md

 - Ping for objects ("Where the hell are there some more iron plates lying around?")
 - present multiple items_to_place_this of entity-prototypes
 - present limitations for modules
-- reminder panel grouping
+- Reminder panel grouping
-- reminder panel priorities
+- Reminder panel priorities
-- reminder panel load/save
+- Reminder panel load/save
 - Show steam-processors
 - Show energy consumption/production as tooltip on arrow-sprites in recipe lines
+- Reminder-selector:  Sort recipes/workers
+- Reminder-selector:  Filter recipes/workers like in Presentator
+- Reminder: remove researches
+- Reminder: indicator for available/not available workers
 - ... *more suggestions?*

 ###todo(or probably not): *(please feel free to complain)*